 - This trope, or a variation on this, is a common conflict between Bobby and Hank on King of the Hill.
 The page quote on the show's page is "That boy ain't right" for a reason.

 - Lampshaded in one episode where Bobby wanted to be a model.
-He brought up a TV show with a "Billy Elliot" plot that they'd both watched, only to have Hank reply, "That's different, Bobby.
+He brought up a TV show they'd both watched that had this trope, only to have Hank reply, "That's different, Bobby.
 I'm not an alcoholic, and you're not a figure skater."

 - In one episode, Peggy is the one who disapproves of Bobby taking Home Economics, because he proves to be a better homemaker than she is.
 Hank for once is content to sit back and reap the benefits.